percona/percona-xtradb-cluster/doc/source/wsrep-status-index.rst

 .. variable:: wsrep_flow_control_status

+   :Version: Introduced in 5.7.17-29.20

-This variable shows whether or not a node has flow control enabled for normal traffic.
+This variable shows whether a node has flow control enabled for normal traffic.
 It does not indicate the status of flow control during SST.

 .. variable:: wsrep_gcache_pool_size